 - (a) The officer shall have successfully completed department-approved training in the use and application of the carotid control hold. - (b) The carotid control hold may only be used when circumstances perceived by the officer at the time indicate that such application reasonably appears necessary to control a person in any of the following circumstances: - 1.
-The subject is violent or physically resisting. - The subject, by words or actions, has demonstrated an intention to be violent and reasonably appears to have the potential to harm officers, him/herself or others. - (c) The application of a carotid control hold on the following individuals should generally be avoided unless the totality of the circumstances indicates that other available options reasonably appear ineffective, or would present a greater danger to the officer, the subject or others, and the officer reasonably believes that the need to control the individual outweighs the risk of applying a carotid control hold: - 1.
+The subject is violent or physically resisting. - 2.
+The subject, by words or actions, has demonstrated an intention to be violent and reasonably appears to have the potential to harm officers, him/herself or others.

+- (c) The application of a carotid control hold on the following individuals should generally be avoided unless the totality of the circumstances indicates that other available options reasonably appear ineffective, or would present a greater danger to the officer, the subject or others, and the officer reasonably believes that the need to control the individual outweighs the risk of applying a carotid control hold: - 1.
 Females who are known to be pregnant - 2.
 Elderly individuals - 3.
-Obvious juveniles - 4.
-Individuals who appear to have Down syndrome or who appear to have obvious neck deformities or malformations, or visible neck injuries - (d) Any individual who has had the carotid control hold applied, regardless of whether he/ she was rendered unconscious, shall be promptly examined by paramedics or other qualified medical personnel and should be monitored until examined by paramedics or other appropriate medical personnel. - (e) The officer shall inform any person receiving custody, or any person placed in a position of providing care, that the individual has been subjected to the carotid control hold and whether the subject lost consciousness as a result. - (f) Any officer attempting or applying the carotid control hold shall promptly notify a supervisor of the use or attempted use of such hold. - (g) The use or attempted use of the carotid control hold shall be thoroughly documented by the officer in any related reports.
+Obvious juveniles - (d) Any individual who has had the carotid control hold applied, regardless of whether he/ she was rendered unconscious, shall be promptly examined by paramedics or other qualified medical personnel and should be monitored until examined by paramedics or other appropriate medical personnel. - (e) The officer shall inform any person receiving custody, or any person placed in a position of providing care, that the individual has been subjected to the carotid control hold and whether the subject lost consciousness as a result. - (f) Any officer attempting or applying the carotid control hold shall promptly notify a supervisor of the use or attempted use of such hold. - (g) The use or attempted use of the carotid control hold shall be thoroughly documented by the officer in any related reports.